Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 BEST PROFESSIONAL ELECTRIC PICK

-The 416Li model is updated from heavier previous models that used the old heavy led gel batteries.
-This model is powered by a 12V 7.8Ah lithium-ion battery that is supplied with its corresponding charger.
-When fully charged (after about 5 hours) you can enjoy a long-running time to ensure you get all the work done.
-At setting one, which is low pressure, 2.5 bar, you can get approximately 5.9 hours of spraying from a single charge.
+It’s also worth noting that this 416Li model is updated from heavier previous models that used the old heavy-led gel batteries.
+This model is powered by a 12V 7.8Ah lithium-ion battery and charger.
+When fully charged (after about 5 hours), on the low pressure setting, 2.5 bar, you can get approximately 5.9 hours of spraying from a single charge.
 From setting two, at 4.3 bar, you get around 3.7 hours of spraying time.
 This is good enough for nearly all spraying jobs that you probably wouldn’t want to spend any longer than this with a sprayer on your back anyway.

 With a capacity of 20 litres, you can cover a large area before requiring a refill.
 This sprayer body and tank is made of UV treated high-quality plastic to ensure it will last for many years.